mormonessays/ml/_posts/2017-01-09-mormonleaks-releases-four-documents.md

 news_date_and_location: 09 January 2017 - Las Vegas, NV
 lang: en
 ---
-Today MormonLeaks™ (formerly MormonWikiLeaks) releases  4 leaked documents:
+Today MormonLeaks&trade; (formerly MormonWikiLeaks) releases  4 leaked documents:

 1. Henry B. Eyring's 2000 paystubs.
 Formerly a member of the Quorum of the Twelve Apostles, now a member of the First Presidency.